Mistralys/empyrion--game-notes/README.md

 Small vessels can only warp within the same solar system.
 Trying to warp to another system fails with the message "0.0LY range".
 Inter-system warp is only possible with a capital vessel (CV).

+## Power management

+### Solar Power

+**Yellow lights**: Current amount of sunlight hitting the panels
+**Green lights**: Theoretical maximum production

+> Green lights should always be at 4, yellow ones should be at 4 at noon when the sun is highest.

+- Build your base near the equator to get the most sunlight.
+- Choose a planet / location with a clean atmosphere (no toxic gases or the like).
+- Choose a planet not too far away from the sun.

 ## Editing game files

 ### Increased solar panel efficiency